-When reporting fly tipping, please provide as many details as possible to ensure waste can be dealt with quickly:
+When reporting fly tipping, please provide as many details as you can so that it can be dealt with as quickly as possible:

-- A detailed location of the fly tipping, please provide as much information as possible using landmarks and road numbers.
+- a detailed location of the fly tipping, using landmarks and road numbers

-The Environmental Protection Team deal with the investigation and enforcement of fly tipping on private land.
+Our Environmental Protection team deal with the investigation and enforcement of fly tipping on private land.

-Where the waste consists of garden cuttings or rubble and there is no evidence of who has dumped the waste, then we are very limited in what action can be taken.
-In the majority of cases, investigations will only take place where evidence exists, which may point to who is responsible or witnesses can provide statements that can be followed up.
+If the waste consists of garden cuttings or rubble, and there's no evidence of who's dumped it, we're very limited in what action can be taken.
+In the majority of cases, investigations will only go ahead where evidence exists which may point to who's responsible, or witnesses can provide statements that can be followed up.

-We are not responsible for waste clearance from private land.
-If we cannot find who was responsible for the tipping, removing the waste is the responsibility of the landowner.
+We're not responsible for clearing waste from private land.
+If we can't find who was responsible for the tipping, removing the waste is the landowner's responsibility.

 Contact Environmental Protection to report fly tipping on private land.